bodrick/awesome/TOPICS.md

 *   [da2x/EdgeDeflector](https://github.com/da2x/EdgeDeflector) - A tiny helper application to force Windows 10 to use your preferred web browser instead of ignoring the setting to promote Microsoft Edge.
 Only runs for a microsecond when needed.
 *   [FancyWM/fancywm](https://github.com/FancyWM/fancywm) - FancyWM - a dynamic tiling window manager for Windows 10/11
 *   [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
 This script works for both windows 10 and windows 11.
-*   [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
+*   [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
 *   [TranslucentTB/TranslucentTB](https://github.com/TranslucentTB/TranslucentTB) - A lightweight utility that makes the Windows taskbar translucent/transparent.
 *   [veler/DevToys](https://github.com/veler/DevToys) - A Swiss Army knife for developers.
 *   [MustardChef/WSABuilds](https://github.com/MustardChef/WSABuilds) - Run Windows Subsystem For Android on your Windows 10 and Windows 11 PC using prebuilt binaries with Google Play Store (MindTheGapps) and/or Magisk or KernelSU (root solutions) built in.